 Using this information, sponsors can adjust the I/E criteria for future trial design and enrollment planning.
 Similarly, sites can use past performance data when considering future trials to open and estimating enrollment to come full circle.

-For more tips on patient enrollment and other ideas that can helps sites and sponsors improve their partnerships, download the eBook, Improving Site-Sponsor Relationships: Proactive Strategies for Transparent Clinical Trials.
+For ideas that can helps sites and sponsors improve their partnerships, download the eBook, Improving Site-Sponsor Relationships: Proactive Strategies for Transparent Clinical Trials.